-Sonpo ADR Center, which serves as the customer support window, operates in 10 locations across the country.
+Sonpo ADR Center, which serves as the customer support window, operates in Tokyo and Osaka.
 It responses to consultations about general insurance and carries out proceedings for complaint resolution and dispute resolution for problems between customers and insurance companies from a neutral and fair standpoint as a designated dispute resolution organization under the Insurance Business Act (such procedure is free of charge).